artur9010/charts/renterd/README.md

 RENTERD_WORKER_API_PASSWORD=secure_api_password
 ```

-Seed: You can generate seed here: https://iancoleman.io/bip39/, make sure to select 12 words.
+**Seed:** You can generate seed here: https://iancoleman.io/bip39/, make sure to select 12 words.

-Password: API password, use the same value for all 3 of them.
+**Password:** API and WebUI password, use the same value for all 3 of them.

 Now run `kubectl create secret generic <secret name from values> -n <your namespace> --from-env-file=secret.txt`